kindista/kindista/src/markdown/privacy.md

 That reputation is only valuable for other users if the expressions of  you receive are permanently linked with your identity.

-<u>Since your display name, your primary email address, and your profile
+Your display name, your primary email address, and your profile picture are part of your searchable identity which is linked to messages you have sent to, and gratitude you have posted about, other users.
-picture are part of your searchable Kindista identity, you will not be able to delete your display name, your primary email address, or your profile picture from our servers even if you deactivate your account.</u>
+<u>Therefore, you will not be able to delete your display name, your
-**This policy protects the credibility of the reputation you develop while using the Site.**
+primary email address, or your profile picture from our servers even if you deactivate your account.</u>

 ## Other sites.